RC1140/rc1140.github.com/_posts/2013-02-11-chromeExtensionAnalysis.md

 The permissions I was most interested in was the proxy permission which is how the extension handles the traffic filtering.
 While the `<all_urls>` permission is a little worrying there is no evidence yet to suggest that it is being abused.
-The storage and tabs permissions are usually linked to saving the user’s options and opening a new tab once the extension is installed to let the user visit the authors home page.
+The storage and tabs permissions are usually linked to saving the users options and opening a new tab once the extension is installed to let the user visit the authors home page.

 At this stage there is no information explaining the inner workings of the extension and the analysis of the permissions